For a sample of what I write about, you could try some of these posts and publications — either my own favourites, or pieces that proved popular.

 - Down’s syndrome as a tumour suppressor: on the molecular biology behind the curious observation that people with Down’s syndrome have an unusually low incidence of solid tumour cancers.

 I also write a bit about themes of bad science: pseudoscience, skepticism, and how science works.
-In arguments over science, skepticism, and alternative medicine, I regularly have to whip out my Lay Science post on Lies, Damned Lies, and Tissue Culture, which explains why you need to be cautious about claims of miracle cures and sinister health threats which cite only cells in a dish as their evidence.
+I regularly have to pull out my Lay Science post on Lies, Damned Lies, and Tissue Culture, which explains why you need to be cautious about claims of miracle cures and sinister health threats which cite only cells in a dish as their evidence.

 Fiction

-Selected short stories and flash fiction, usually with a science and skepticism theme:
+Selected short stories and flash fiction with a science and skepticism theme:

-- The Gower Street Cuckoos (PDF): a silly sci-fi horror story of telepathic psychopathic cell culture, first published in Nature‘s “futures”.
+- The Gower Street Cuckoos: a silly sci-fi horror story of telepathic psychopathic cell culture, first published in Nature‘s “futures”.

 - Parts of the seven miracle cures of Chuck Quackenbush, a humorous series making fun of media coverage of medical science: Press Release and Smudges.